reefactor/org.backbone/README.md

 ### Roadmap

-* Update Stouts.openvpn 2.5.0 -> 3.x to support ubuntu 20.04 (2.5.0 embedded easyrsa not working with new openssl)
 * Provisioning with Terraform in addition to Vagrant
 * Errors tracking with [Sentry](https://sentry.io/)
 * Logging & analytics with Elastic & Kibana